rorong/slate/source/index.html.md

 }
 ```

-This endpoint block all specific admin users.

 ## Search Patrons
+This endpoint allows user to search admin users on the basis of a query string. <br>
+The query string searches for the particular string in Patron name and email.

 ### HTTP Request
 > JSON request format: